If we’ve had a meeting recently or you’ve heard me speak at conference it’s likely that you will have heard me say a version of this.

 The two aren’t mutually exclusive.
 If we only focus on marginal and incremental improvement to the things we’ve been doing for years, we’ll wake up soon and be wondering why nothing is working and ‘our’ audience is supporting and giving to someone else.

 So my new (financial) year resolution is to work even harder to find and connect the people who understand that radical change is needed.
-Because if we’re serious about changing the models and keeping up with human behaviour — that charge isn’t going to happen all by itself.
+Because if we’re serious about changing the models and keeping up with human behaviour — that change isn’t going to happen all by itself.
 We might need to light a fire under it.

 Paul de Gregorio